NIHON KOHDEN CardioLife TEC-8300K Series Defibrillators Equipped With A High-acuity Monitor

 Which of the five models should you keep stock when your competitors only need to keep one?

-Launched in August 2011, the high-acuity Monitor in the defibrillator must have a network capability comparable to any high-acuity patient monitor in the hospital, with the ability to connect to a Central Nurse Station, the ability to upload to a ECG Data management server for 12-lead ECG reports of the monitored patient etc. This is typically realized through Ethernet LAN networking capability on the patient monitor.
+Launched in August 2011, the built-in high-acuity monitor in the defibrillator is expected to have networking capability comparable to any high-acuity patient monitor in the hospital, with the ability to connect to a Central Nurse Station, the ability to upload to a ECG Data management server for 12-lead ECG reports of the monitored patient etc. This is typically realized through Ethernet LAN networking capability on the patient monitor.

-We were puzzled to find the TEC-8300 series defibrillators does not even have an Ethernet LAN output.
+We were puzzled to find each of the TEC-8300 series defibrillators does not even have an Ethernet LAN output.
 This clearly meant it does not connect to a monitoring Central Nurse Station or send 12-lead ECG Reports to a ECG Data Management Server while still in the hospital, so how are they going to do it from outside of the hospital?
-This is important missing specification and we wondered how this product could meet the needs of the export markets?
+This is important missing specification and we wondered how this product could meet the needs of any competitive market around the world?

-It is clear again this can only be accepted in the domestic market in Japan, which is protectively-insulated from international high-tech competition, and where the bargaining power of buyers is poor.
+It is clear again this can only be pushed in the domestic market in Japan, which is protectively-insulated from international high-tech competition, and where the bargaining power of buyers is poor.

 Below image shows a competing Philips HeartStart MRx with a Central Nurse Station; the HeartStart MRx was launched almost eight years before the CardioLife TEC-8300 series defibrillators.